Paras-245/notes/bitten tech course/module 1 (Introduction)/9_Need for Ethical Hackers.md

 - to protect the cyber space from black hat hackers
-- to get bugs to
+- to get bugs to make the product more stable or secure